How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Pro-rata cancellation No penalty; unused premium refunded in full Most common at large carriers

-Short-rate penalty Insurer keeps a percentage as a fee ~10% of annual premium
+Short-rate penalty Insurer keeps a percentage as a fee Roughly 10% of remaining premium

-Flat cancellation fee Fixed fee deducted from your refund ~$25–$50
+Flat cancellation fee Fixed fee deducted from your refund About $25 to $50

 No fee at renewal Policy simply expires; no penalties apply Standard at renewal

+State law also matters.
+Florida, for example, requires insurers to refund at least 90% of the unearned premium when a customer cancels.
 Always check your policy's cancellation section before committing to switch mid-term.
-Factor any penalty into your savings math to make sure the switch is worth it.
-You can also explore home insurance discounts that might reduce your bill with your current carrier — sometimes negotiating beats switching entirely.
+You can also explore home insurance discounts for 2026 that might reduce your bill with your current carrier.
+Sometimes negotiating beats switching entirely.

 Pincher's Pro Tip